AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 - Performance with many contacts
 - Clear error messages when deletion blocked

-Solution: Used `Model#isTagGroupInUse()` with Java Streams (`flatMap()` + `anyMatch()`) for single-pass checking.
+Solution: Used `Model#isTagGroupInUse()` to check all contacts in one pass for better performance.

 ### Achievements

-**Domain-Specific Features**: Transformed AB3 into a specialized property agent tool with Tag Groups, roles, statuses, filtering, and statistics.
+**Domain-Specific Features**: Transformed AB3 into a specialized property agent tool with organised Tag Groups that work like folders for categorizing tags (e.g. `propertyType.HDB`), roles, statuses, filtering, and statistics.

-**Data Integrity**: Implemented duplicate detection for phone/email, comprehensive format validation, and graceful handling of corrupted data.
+**Data Integrity**: Implemented duplicate detection for phone/email, comprehensive Tag Group validation that accepts flexible real-world formats, and graceful handling of corrupted data **including handling missing Tag Group references**.

-**Code Quality**: Maintained clean architecture with proper layer separation, design patterns, and comprehensive test coverage.
+**Code Quality**: Maintained clean architecture with proper separation between different parts of the app, comprehensive test coverage, and extensive documentation.

 ### Reuse and Adaptation